Newly Qualified Speech and Language Therapist

 - We pay your RCSLT membership and HCPC fees

-- Flexible working around core hours, with mobile and agile working solutions
+- Flexible working around core school hours, with mobile and agile working solutions

 - Comprehensive clinical supervision programme including a buddy, 1:1 meetings with line manager (weekly for NQP's for the first 3 months moving to monthly over the first year, at your pace), extensive in house training programme and formal external training opportunities, access to clinical effectiveness groups, case study groups and an NQP / Band 5 group, termly study days, encouragement to join and attend CEN's relating to practice